 Smart cities are often thought of as places where technology and digital networks dominate almost every aspect of life.
 But is technology enough to create a successful smart city that offers a more liveable and sustainable urban environment?
-The answer, it seems, is that successful smart cities are as much as about people and citizen empowerment as they are about hardware and innovation.
+It seems to be as much about people and citizen empowerment as hardware and innovation.

 The South Korean city of Songdo has a citywide network of sensors

 The residents of Songdo in South Korea live in a city that is filled with so many sensors that a traffic accident, a stolen car or even a lost child could be detected in real time.
 In Indonesia, Bandung has become the sixth most active city on Twitter, a level of penetration that has allowed its Mayor, Ridwan Kamil, to employ social media as a tool for effective citizen communication and urban management.
 Over in Europe, Barcelona is rolling out Smart Citizen platforms such as Fab Lab Barcelona to boost citizen participation in urban planning processes, while Amsterdam Smart City is a multi-stakeholder platform that is harnessing the ideas of residents, companies and institutions to make this Dutch city smarter and futureproof.

 Smart cities have often been typecast as urban centres that are primarily technology-driven.
 But the above examples offer a snapshot of the diversity of smart cities across the world and how these cities are evolving in both concept and practice to redefine the very concept of a smart city.